System IP that includes interconnects, peripherals and TrustZone controller components

 CoreLink SIE-200 IP forms the basis for the TrustZone-enabled subsystem, CoreLink SSE-200.
 This subsystem is a reference architecture and has been used by the Arm ecosystem to port tools and OS to the Armv8-M architecture.

-Reduced design time and IP re-use
+Reduced design time and IP reuse

-Designers building embedded solutions need to think about system security and software integration.
+Designers building embedded solutions must think about system security and software integration.
 SIE-200 offers reliable fundamental building blocks that can be used to architect secure system solutions.
 These blocks can be tailored to chosen applications, while maintaining the right level of security isolation.
 This ability to balance security and flexibility is one of the key benefits of SIE-200 IP.

-Legacy IP/designs support
+Legacy IP and designs support

 TrustZone AHB5 Memory Protection Controller